Stanzin7/Stanzin-Portfolio/README.md

 ## Project Overview

-The primary goal of the CSS modernization initiative is to upgrade Drupal's core CSS codebase using contemporary methodologies.
-Specifically, my focus lies on the Claro theme, a popular choice among Drupal users.
-By refactoring and optimizing the CSS code, we aim to improve the frontend design and enhance the overall user experience of Drupal-powered websites.
+The CSS modernization initiative has a clear and vital objective: to elevate Drupal's core CSS codebase by adopting contemporary methodologies.
+In this endeavor, my primary focus centers on the widely favored Claro theme, known for its popularity among Drupal users.
+Our overarching goal is to revamp and optimize the CSS code, ultimately leading to a significant improvement in frontend design and a truly enhanced user experience for all Drupal-powered websites.

 ## Refactoring Process